• Skip to primary navigation

-For example, the SUMIF Function can be used to instantly find the total number of Apples sold at a store from a combined list of Apples, Oranges and Mangoes sold at that particular store.
+For example, the SUMIF Function can be used to instantly find the total number of only the Apples sold at a store from a combined list of Apples, Oranges and Mangoes sold at that particular store.

 Instead of manually going through the long list of items to identify and count similar items, you can use the SUMIF Function to do this job for you in a very short time.